Greater London Plan: Housing

 The creation of new housing developments were to be mostly concentrated within areas damaged by the air raids, the suburban ring and in new satellite towns.
 Abercrombie notes the locations of existing communities within London, and aims to develop these communities as growth areas focused around a core neighbourhood.
 Housing development aimed to foster these communities with a mix of professions, family sizes and socio-economic groups.
 The 'Homes of One's Own' initiative aimed to reduce the number of families that were forced to share a dwelling (63.5% of families were forced to share their home in 1931).
 Affordable living options in both apartment and detached houses would be constructed under the Greater London Plan.
 Specific architectural styles would be adhered to throughout all new developments in order to create aesthetically pleasing streetscapes.

 Employment and industry

 The creation of strong neighbourhood centres would be complemented by a mix of commercial opportunities that service the immediate area.
-Employment opportunities were to be located in proximity to dwellings in order to allow the formation of a labour pool, yet not so close that it would adversely effect the surrounding populations.
+Employment opportunities were to be located in proximity to dwellings in order to allow the formation of a labour pool, yet not so close that it would adversely affect the surrounding populations.
 The main focus for manufacturing industries would be to relocate away from the dense inner city and into ‘new towns’ with access to a specialised labour force.
 Particular industries were to be located in areas with access to the relevant necessary resources such as rail stations or the River Thames.
 Complementary industries were encouraged to cluster together so that they could benefit from the input sharing and knowledge spillovers of each neighbouring firm.